gummikana/NoMoreSpace/rules.md

 Bulldozer's can be used to move groups of tiles on the board and to combine Minerals into bigger piles of Minerals.

 When playing the Bulldozer tile select a free square on the board and place the Bulldozer tile there in any orientation.
-The Bulldozer is activated immediattely after it's been placed.
+The Bulldozer is activated immediately after it's been placed.

 Activating the Bulldozer: The Bulldozer pushes forward 1 tile and pushes over all the other tiles in the same line that it is.
-The 2 things Bulldozer's can move are Blackholes and another Bulldozers.
+The 2 things Bulldozer's can move are Black holes and another Bulldozers.

 Activation Tile
 ---------------

 When playing the Activation tile, select one another tile on the board that can be activated (Ships, Bulldozer, Deathstar, Bomb, Magnet).
 Perform that tiles Activation effect.

-Ships Activation, if a Ship is activated it moves forward 1 tile (if the destation tile is free).
-If a Ship moves into the Blackhole it is destroyed and removed from the game.
+Ships Activation, if a Ship is activated it moves forward 1 tile (if the destination tile is free).
+If a Ship moves into the Black hole it is destroyed and removed from the game.

-If a Bulldozer or Magnet are activated perform their Activations descripted above.
+If a Bulldozer or Magnet are activated perform their Activations described above.

 Activating the Deathstar.
-The Deathstar fires a laser beam that travelles forward and destroyes what ever tile it hits first (with the exception of the Blackhole).
+The Deathstar fires a laser beam that travels forward and destroys what ever tile it hits first (with the exception of the Black hole).
 A Deathstar can't destroy itself but it can destroy the other Deathstar.

-*) Figure out what happens when Deathstar fires into the Blackhole.
-If the Deathstar fires into Blackhole, the laser comes out of the other Blackhole.
+*) Figure out what happens when Deathstar fires into the Black hole.
+If the Deathstar fires into Black hole, the laser comes out of the other Black hole.

 Activating the Bomb.
-The Bomb explodes and destroyes all the 4 adjacent tiles.
-If a Bomb is ever destroyed (with the exception of being destroyed by the Blackhole) it explodes and destroyes the 4 adjacent tiles.
+The Bomb explodes and destroys all the 4 adjacent tiles.
+If a Bomb is ever destroyed (with the exception of being destroyed by the Black hole) it explodes and destroys the 4 adjacent tiles.
 These tiles and their minerals are removed from the game.

 Discard the Activation tile after it's use.